bootphon/wordseg/doc/installation.rst

   - cmake_ for building,
   - the boost_ C++ libraries,
-  - python3 (python2 is supported but python3 prefered for it's native
+  - python3 (python2 is supported but python3 preferred for it's native
     unicode support),
   - a C++ compiler supporting the ``-std=c++11`` option (should be the case on most modern compilers),